8 Minute Read

-How do you stack up?
+So how do you stack up?
 Use the chart below to calculate your net worth and gain insight into how many assets you really have.
-Remember, your income alone will not provide a comprehensive snapshot into your financial health.
+Remember, your income alone will not provide an accurate snapshot into your financial health.
 That’s why it’s good to know your net worth.

-Once you calculate your net worth, you might be surprised to find out how much you have or how much you don’t have.
-Regardless of your current net worth amount, there are ways to improve your finances and grow your wealth.
+Once you calculate your net worth, you might be surprised to find out how much you have—or don’t have.
+In any case, there are ways to improve your finances and grow your wealth.
 Listen to Ron and Colleen from Los Angeles, California, share how they got serious about their money, paid off $123,000 of debt in 18 months, and ended up millionaires.

 When do you become a millionaire?

-In an Ask Dave on-air segment, Dave explains you’re a millionaire when your net worth—not your income—reaches $1 million.
-He also uses the phrase “cash millionaire,” which means a person’s net worth exceeds $1 million, and $1 million of it is in liquid assets they can get a hold of quickly.
-“It’s an interesting place to be,” Dave says in the segment.
-“Cash millionaire means it’s not all tied up in a business or retirement or in a home or those kinds of things.
-That’s what you’re after.”
+You’re a millionaire when your net worth—not your income—reaches $1 million.
+You might have heard the phrase "cash millionaire."
+That means a person’s net worth exceeds $1 million, and $1 million of it is in liquid assets they can get a hold of quickly.
+That money isn’t tied up in a business or home or those kinds of things.
+That’s what you’re after in the long run.

-You might think millionaire status is simply out of reach, but the characteristics of an average millionaire just might surprise you.
-Dave frequently hosts on-air millionaire theme hours where he invites everyday millionaires to call in to share how they achieved financial success.
-In addition to smart saving, spending and investing practices, callers usually mention their simple way of life.
-Here are some of their shared habits:
+You might think millionaire status is out of reach, but the characteristics of an average millionaire just might surprise you.
+When I talk to millionaires about their success with money, they don’t mention an inheritance or winning the lottery.
+They talk about smart saving, wise spending and investing practices, and a simple way of life.

 - They read a ton.
-Millionaires usually can’t tell you the latest drama unfolding on reality TV because they have a penchant for learning, growing and using their time wisely.
+Millionaires usually can’t tell you the latest drama on reality TV because they’re busy learning, growing and using their time wisely.

 - They say no to instant gratification.
-Millionaires have no problem buying used cars, wearing $30 jeans, and purchasing modest homes.
+Millionaires have no problem buying used cars, wearing $30 jeans, and buying owning modest homes.
 They care more about sensible spending than keeping up with the Joneses.

 - They budget and have a plan.
 Millionaires maintain a monthly written budget.
-They also seek the advice of an investing professional to understand how to prepare for retirement.
+They also get help from an investing professional so they can prepare well for retirement.